-We also know that most Bible prophecies for Israel’s restoration refer primarily
+We also know that most Bible prophecies of Israeli restoration are for the earlier

-to the earlier Assyrian and Babylonian captivities that included all twelve tribes.
+Assyrian and Babylonian captivities that included all the tribes living in the land.

-farther eastward on the Silk Road, into central Asia and China, and settled there.
+farther eastward on the Silk Road into central Asia and China, and settling there.

 We also explained that the larger portion of Jews from the Babylonian captivity

-and in later centuries migrated in all directions throughout Asia.
-Therefore, the
+and in later centuries migrated into India and into many places throughout Asia.

-final restoration of Israel must include descendants of all these eastern tribes,
+Hence, Israel's final restoration must include descendants of all of these eastern

-most of whom have lost knowledge of their ancient Israeli identity—and by now
+tribes—most of whom have lost knowledge of their ancient Israeli tribal ancestry

 The Rev. 7:2-8 text is not about Israeli Jews, or Sephardic or Ashkenazi Jews